hcsalmi/brewery_finder/README.md

 The merging of the two was quite easy, and encouraged by this success, I decided to try to implement a map functionality.
 It required some research to find out which additional libraries were required and how the Open Street Map plugin works in Qt Quick apps.

-I made a separate page/view for the map, added a marker icon, and other features such as zooming and dragging.
+I made a separate page for the map, added a marker icon, and other features such as zooming and dragging.
 At this stage, there was no way to pass coordinates to the map, so it was an early prototype.
-I decided I would look into acquiring the API key for the map resource to remove the “API Key required” watermark.
+I decided I would look into acquiring the API key for the map resource to remove the “API Key required” watermark, if I there was time.

 ---